aditaaa/hide.py/README.md

 # hide.py
 A steganographic program that encodes files in pictures.

-You will need Pillow library.
-To install just do `pip install Pillow` in the terminal.
+You will need Pillow and cryptography libraries.
+To install them, just do `pip install <library name>` in the terminal.

 Usage: